MaverickNyk/AmexClone/README.md

-# ExpressTemplate
+# AmexClone

-BikeRent is a nodejs template repo to build additional features on top of that.
+AmexClone is a nodejs template repo to build additional features on top of that.

 ## Installation